SP0D/wc-spod/README.txt

 - Wide assortment: 150+ products (and counting)
 - Worldwide shipping: factories in US & EU for localized production
 - Low prices from us, high margins for you: printed T-shirts start from just $6.71 / 8,08 €
-- Simple shipping prices based on order value: calculate your earnings without the headache
+- Simple shipping prices based on order value
-- Expert production: 20 years printing experience, backed by Spreadshirt
+- 20 years printing experience, backed by Spreadshirt
 - Happy customers, low return rates: less than 1% returns
 - Streamlined dashboard: keep tabs on your orders and revenue
 - Free design library: over 50k free designs to help you get started